Home

 1. A set of directions with a list of ingredients for making or preparing something, especially food.
 There are many more recipes for Japanese food in our cookbook.

 2. A formula for or means to a desired end: a recipe for success.
-SBI
+Solo Build It

 3. A medical prescription.